Everything I Have Is Yours (song)

 "Everything I Have Is Yours" is a popular song.
-The music was written by Burton Lane, the lyrics by Harold Adamson.
+The music was written by Burton Lane and the lyrics by Harold Adamson.
 The song was published in 1933.
 It was first sung by Art Jarrett in the 1933 film Dancing Lady.

-It also served as the title song of a 1952 musical film, not otherwise related to Dancing Lady when it was sung by Monica Lewis.
+It also served as the title song of a 1952 musical film, not otherwise related to Dancing Lady, in which it was sung by Monica Lewis.